jhonas8/kitty-config/README.md

     color15               #d8c8bb
     selection_foreground  #3f3f3f

-In this case, I've created a link from the source path containing the color palette.
+In this case, I've created a link to a file containing the collor palette from the source path.
 You can do it by running the following code:

 ``ln -s ./kitty-themes/themes/<ThemeName>.conf ~/.config/kitty/theme.conf``